Twentieth-century Europe, particularly Germany, France, and Italy; mobility, environment, technology, leisure, consumerism, empire

-Professor Denning teaches a variety of graduate and undergraduate courses in twentieth-century Europe, seeking to demonstrate the transnational connections that developed in this century of intense nationalism.
+Dr. Denning teaches a variety of graduate and undergraduate courses in twentieth-century Europe and the world seeking to demonstrate the transnational connections that developed in this century of intense nationalism.
 His courses utilize a wide array of primary source materials ranging from memoirs and political treatises to propaganda films, advertising posters, and graphic novels to encourage students to develop interpretations of the past drawn from diverse media.

 Denning, A. (2015).
 Skiing into Modernity: A Cultural and Environmental History, Berkeley: University of California Press.

 Denning, A. (2015).
 How Skiing Went from the Alps to the Masses.
 The Atlantic (online). http://www.theatlantic.com/business/archive/2015/02/how-skiing-went-from-the-alps-to-the-masses/385691/